 How a boom vang improves mainsail shape

 A boom vang is a tackle system attached at a 45° angle between the mast and the boom.
 Its purpose is to pull the aft end of the boom down when the mainsail is fuller and more twisted than desired.
 It can be used on any point of sail but is most useful on a reach.
-For this reason, the lower end is typically attached near the mast tabernacle so that the vang can rotate with the boom and keep equal tension on any point of sail.
+For this reason, the lower end of the vang is typically attached near the mast tabernacle so that the vang can rotate with the boom and keep equal tension on any point of sail.

 DIY materials list